-Termite myth is they do nothing but demolish the homes of conscientious families, keeping exterminators in business.
-Behind the myth, there are many kinds of termites all over the world and most do not devour houses.
+Termite myth is they do nothing but demolish the homes of conscientious families, keeping pest control specialists in business, but there are many kinds of termites all over the world and most do not devour houses.
 In some places, termites build mounds where the soil is unusually dry; the structures are so perfect, they have wells and ways to move water around the structure.
-Mounds can be underground, mistaken for an ant hill.
-An arboreal mound can be attached directly to a tree and, in the desert, termites create mounds that look like a tower with construction so involved it defies logic.
-There are a few ways to establish a termite mound, either in your yard or elsewhere.
+A mound can also be underground, mistaken for an ant hill.
+An arboreal mound can be attached directly to a tree, and, in the desert, termites create mounds that look like towers with construction so involved it defies logic.
+There are a few ways to identify a termite mound, either in your yard or elsewhere.

 Subterranean Termite Mounds

 Scan the ground closely where a suspected termite mound may be located.
 A small hole that looks like a rounded smokestack marks the opening of the mound.
 The ground must be moist for a subterranean mound to be constructed for the inhabitants.

 Step 2: Inspect the Opening